 Wouldn’t it be nice if a cannabis purchase was straightforward?
 In states like California and Colorado, where weed is legal for recreational use, it is!
 All you have to do is buy your Mary Jane like you would a gallon of milk or a loaf of bread.
-The market is regulated so sellers are not going to get away with ripping you off — simply choose your weed and they have to give you the right amount, every time.
+The market is regulated, so sellers will not get away with ripping you off – simply choose your weed, and they have to give you the right amount every time.

 Best Weed Scales for Marijuana

-There’s another very good reason to invest in a weed scale; even in states where recreational and medical use is allowed, there are limits on how much you can actually buy or sell.
-In Alaska for example, you’re allowed to purchase one ounce of marijuana per transaction.
+There’s another excellent reason to invest in a weed scale; even in states where recreational and medical use is allowed, there are limits on how much you can buy or sell.
+In Alaska, for example, you can purchase one ounce of marijuana per transaction.
 A scale could be the difference between a nice, easy purchase, and a serious fine!

 When buying a scale, here are a few things to consider:

 - Only purchase a scale that’s accurate to within 0.1 grams.

 - Make sure its capacity is at least 200 grams.
 If you’re a seller and need to weigh significant amounts, a capacity of 1,000 grams (1 kilogram) should be sufficient.

 - Buy a scale with a wall plug if you weigh weed regularly, in order to save money on batteries.

 - Online stores have lower overheads and typically offer lower prices than physical stores.
 Use the money you save to purchase more herb!

 - United States residents should buy a scale that measures in grams, although any device capable of measuring in both the imperial and metric systems is very useful.